Emad-H/Bandgap-IP-Design-using-SKY130-technology-node/README.md

 ![bgr-startup-vid4](Day2/2-50.png)

-The graph above shows the current through the transistor MP<sub>6</sub>, and how it isolates itself from the BGR circuit after strat-up.
+The graph above shows the current through the transistor MP<sub>6</sub>, and how it isolates itself from the BGR circuit after start-up.

 Let us look at what happens if we remove the start-up circuit.
 We have commented out the transistor MP<sub>6</sub> from the spice netlist.
 Below, are the plots after simulation.